-Automated, every other week recycling service began the week of May 7, 2012.
-Because the service in wheeled carts is an every other week for residents in unitis 1-12 (single family homes through apartment buildings containing 12 apartments or fewer).
+Automated collection of recycling is every other week for residents in unitis 1-12 (single family homes through apartment buildings containing 12 apartments or fewer).
 Half of the City is collected in carts one week and the other half the next week.
-Each residence included in the program was sent a calendar for the year in December,noting their service schedule in mid April.
+Each residence included in the program is sent a calendar for the year in December,noting their service schedule.
 If you lost your collection schedule, you can download a map with a collection schedule or you can pick on up at City Hall, 6431 University Ave.
 NE in Fridley.
 If you don't know which week (Blue or Grey) you are in, you can find out using Property Information Search by typing in the number of your address.

 Yes, if they are in buildings of 12 units or smaller.
-Buildings over 13 units in size privately contract separately, so you would need to consult building management to verify what recycling system you contract for.
+Buildings over 13 units in size privately contract separately for recycling, so you would need to consult building management with questions in large apartment complexes.
 Look for a label on recycling carts describing what can be recycled at your location.
 All building owners are required to provide recycling opportunities to all residents.
 It needs to accessible in winter and summer.
 If you have recycling questions please call the City of Fridley Environmental Planner at (763) 572-3594.

 Yes.
-You still need to flatten your corrugated cardboard, because it must be placed inside the cart.
+You need to flatten your corrugated cardboard, because it must be placed inside the cart.
 Do not place cardboard or other materials on top of the cart or on the ground near your cart on collection day because collection is done by a mechanical arm.
 The recycling truck driver, for safety reasons, doesn't leave the truck.
-If you are exceeding the capacity of your original cart, and you are on the City 1-12 unit collection program, the contractor will provide you with additional carts or a larger cart at no additional charge.
-Call Allied Waste directly to arrange delivery at 952-941-5174.
+If you are exceeding the capacity of your original cart, and you are on the City 1-12 unit collection program, the contractor will provide you with a larger cart at no additional charge.
+Call Republic (formerly known as Allied Waste) directly to arrange delivery/cart switch at 952-941-5174.

 Recycling companies have found that much of the sorting of recyclables can be done mechanically at a materials recovery facility.
-The City’s contract and State laws limit the amount of waste leaving a recycling materials recovery facility, so contractors, like Allied Waste, must prove that most of what they collect is indeed recycled into usable products.
-Due to glass getting broken and mixed by color in the processing it is often not able to be recycled into new glass bottles but used for other things like mixed into asphalt.
-Some paper mills refuse to accept paper from a single sort system since small glass shards can get mixed with paper, so paper is recycled, but sometimes to a lower grade paper product.
+The City’s contract and State laws limit the amount of waste leaving a recycling materials recovery facility, so contractors, like our City provider, Republic, must prove that most of what they collect is indeed recycled into usable products.
+Due to glass getting broken and mixed by color in the processing it is often not able to be recycled into new glass bottles but used for other things like an asphalt paving material.
+Paper is recycled, usually to a lower grade paper product.